AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ### Subthemes and Parent Themes

 Added in 2.9.1, it's now possible for themes to inherit elements from other themes.
+These are done by way of `Subthemes` and `Parent Themes`.

+Subthemes act like regular themes, but are placed within another theme's folder.
+They will first inherit missing aspects from the
-Subthemes are implemented as subfolders to the original theme, and can be modif Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.
+Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDE3NjE3MjUsLTc0MjgwNTE4MSwtMT
-c2NTYxNzkwOCwxNzQ0MzEwODM1XX0=
+eyJoaXN0b3J5IjpbMTQxODMxMTI5NSwtNzQyODA1MTgxLC0xNz
+Y1NjE3OTA4LDE3NDQzMTA4MzVdfQ==
 -->